devsecopsmaturitymodel/metricAnalyzer/README.md

 # Development
 ## Deserialization process
 1. Deserialize the YAML in `resources/skeleton.yaml` to Java object skeletons (`sekelton/SeketlonActivity`)
-    1. Using the models in `sekelton/Period` to represent the activity details (e.g. `Thresholds` -> `DatePeriod`)
+    1. Using the models in `deserialization/skeleton/Period` to represent the activity details (e.g. `Thresholds` -> `DatePeriod`)
-2. The `ActivityDirector` creates the activities from the skeletons and the activity YAML files from git (or local file system `/definitions`)
+2. The `ActivityDirector` creates the activities from the skeletons and the activity YAML files from git (or for development local file system `/definitions`)
     1. The `ActivityFactory` is called by the `ActivityDirector` to create the activities
     2. The `ActivityFactory` deserializes the YAML files to Java objects
     3. `ActivityFactory` uses the `ActivityBuilder` to transport the data from the skeleton to the activity